autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 The leaderboard also includes the validation scores computed on the internal validation dataset.

 In AutoGluon leaderboards, higher scores always correspond to better predictive performance.
-Therefore our MAPE scores are multiplied by `-1`, such that higher "negative MAPE"s correspond to better models.
+Therefore our MAPE scores are multiplied by `-1`, such that higher "negative MAPE"s correspond to more accurate forecasts.

 ```{.python .input}